jpommerening/grunt-run-task/README.md

 ### Class: Task

+The task class implements the [EventEmitter2](https://github.com/asyncly/EventEmitter2) API.
+Any events that are emitted by Grunt _while your task runs_ are forwarded to the task class.

 #### Properties
 - name `String` The name of the task.
 - multi `Boolean` Whether this is a multi-task.